WSDOT-GIS/webpack-arcgis-demo/README.md

 1. Clone this repository to your computer.
 2. Run `npm install` to install dependencies and build.
+3. There should be a file called `dist/main.js`

 ## Steps used to create this project